secdevops-cuse/CyberRange/README.md

 # Joining the Range
 Simply read the info below, add your contact info via the form link or join the slack group.

-Ping `@Cappetta` and I'll share the private amazon images I created with your account.
+Ping `@Cappetta` and I'll share the private amazon images with your aws account.
+Why require sign-up?
+There are a couple of windows machines and I'm paranoid about a window license issues.
+All of these machines leverage evaluation edition licenses & I'll need to account for it's usage at some point.

 [Join the Cyber Range Slack Channel](https://join.slack.com/t/acsaws/shared_invite/enQtNTg0NjU1NDY3MTQwLWU4MDc2ZDUyYjg4OTMxNTJkMDljMDM2NzRhOTQzZjQ3MTk1NTFkMmE4OTc2MGRiM2U4NzIwNTVkNmIzYWY0YmY")

 ## Range History
 This project originated on a MDF board screwed into the side of a wall in my garage in 2014.
+The board is still there.
+It represents one of the most emerging trends within the industry and the first public Cyber Range known of in NYS, one of a handful across the country.

 The first iteration is a now depreciated OpenStack-based [CyberCloud](https://github.com/cappetta/CyberCloud) project with vagrant.
+Having an Ops background, tooling enables us to do more, quicker, faster, and with less.
+I've Collected the best-in-class tools, solutions, and bootstrap frameworks to create an integrated solution capable of enormous growth.

+## Range Technology
-Vagrant is an awesome tool for smaller virtual environments both locally and in the cloud.
+- Vagrant is an awesome tool for smaller virtual environments both locally and in the cloud.

-Terraform is a tool that performs at a much better scale and contains more functionality.
+- Terraform is a tool that performs at a much better scale and contains more functionality.
 This project is based off the [fedekau/terraform-with-circleci-example](https://github.com/fedekau/terraform-with-circleci-example) framework.

-## Range Technology
+- Docker is another standard virtualization platform
+- Kali is the go-to system of penetration testers
+- Metasplotiable 2/3 & other open-source vuln vms provide foundational stability and future growth.
+- Commando-VM is a newly released windows-based penetration testing VM
+- DetectionLab is a bootstrap framework by Chris Long which is actively being integrated into this project
+- Inspec provides a way to test the state of your environment, application, system, processes, configurations, plus more.
+- Plus Much more...

 CyberRange combines best practices with emerging technologies.
  - Amazon Web Services
  - Kali/Nessus/Burpsuite